bit0r1n/aerospike-typings/README.md

 # aerospike-typings
-Since typings in [original repo](https://github.com/aerospike/aerospike-client-nodejs/blob/master/typings/index.d.ts), like why `export const Client: typeof import("client");`, it results in `object` type??
+Since typings in [original repo](https://github.com/aerospike/aerospike-client-nodejs/blob/master/typings/index.d.ts) are kinda messy, like why `export const Client: typeof import("client");`, it results in `object` type??
 And there also a lot of any =((

 ## Workaround to use it
 1. Add this repo as submodule